JoseDeFreitas/wikipedia-edits-chart/README.md

 <a href="https://wikipedia-edits-chart.glitch.me/Jimbo%20Wales?language=en&year=2021"><img alt="WikipediaEditsChart example in light mode" src="https://user-images.githubusercontent.com/37962411/198012135-e72aa9fd-1035-44b7-bf74-3298720bf26f.png" title="In light mode" height="404"/></a>
 <a href="https://wikipedia-edits-chart.glitch.me/Jimbo%20Wales?language=en&year=2022&aspect=dark"><img alt="WikipediaEditsChart example in dark mode" src="https://user-images.githubusercontent.com/37962411/198012209-8b561a39-2841-4aad-a57a-61f42e23c13d.png" title="In dark mode" height="393"/></a>

-*You can hover over each day to see the amount of edits in that day*.

 ## Usage

 To get the chart, simply go to **https://wikipedia-edits-chart.glitch.me** and